Control

 Different values of chop

-can yield very different results, depending on the
+can yield very different results, depending on the samples used:

 You can also use chop